lqmix: an R package for longitudinal data analysis via linear quantile mixtures

 and

-As for the model described in Section \ref{sec:modelsTC}, local independence holds, together with the convenient assumption of conditional ALD for the responses.
+As for the model based on TC random coefficients detailed above, local independence holds, together with the convenient assumption of conditional ALD for the responses.
 For a given quantile level $q \in (0,1)$, the joint conditional distribution of the observed $T_i$-dimensional response vector $\b y_i = (y_{i1}, \dots, y_{iT_i})^\prime$ is given by